 In order to deliver a solution, we focused on a variety of core aspects:

-- Understanding the beliefs and motivations of both sides – we undertook extensive field visits to understand the perspective and needs of the gas stations owners across the country; creating a compelling value proposition, target customer, and mission aligned to the company objectives and attractive to the gas station owner.
+- Understanding the beliefs and motivations of both sides – we undertook extensive field visits to understand the perspective and needs of the gas station owners across the country; creating a compelling value proposition, target customer, and mission-aligned to the company objectives and attractive to the gas station owner.

 - Continuous improvement adjusting to the local realities – we fine-tuned the assortment and also the pitch to reach target KPIs by carrying out pilots in multiple regions.